 It plays it out like it’s a typical road comedy, trying to hide how serious it gets.
 That’s like if someone made this the official trailer for David Cronenberg’s The Fly:

-Anyway, I’ve been revisiting the 90s (when I get the chance each week) over the past couple of weeks, and this time I’ve revisited a film that generated a bit of controversy at the time of its release (1991), yet that didn’t stop it from being a financial success, a film considered a classic.
-The main reason for its controversy, and it’s classic status (though granted films can be considered classic is because they’ve stirred controversy) is due to its feminist message.
+Anyway, I’ve been revisiting the 90s over the past couple of weeks, and this time I’ve revisited a film that generated a bit of controversy at the time of its release (1991), yet that didn’t stop it from being a financial success, a film considered a classic.
+The main reason for its controversy and classic status (although films can be considered classic because they’ve stirred controversy) is due to its feminist message.
 A real bona-fide feminist message, not some half-assed one filled with bodily fluid and private parts jokes and all that bullshit.

 From the opening moments, the film gives the feel of being a Western, big in scope (that’s not what it is, just the feel the opening gives).
 Then goes as a road trip film.
 Disguising itself initially as a light-hearted one.
 You know, like those films Shag (ironically enough, Geena Davis wears a black shirt with a confederate flag on it at one point, linking it a bit with that movie), All I Wanna Do, and Desperately Seeking Susan.
 But by the 30 minute mark, the film turns out to be anything but lighthearted.
 Sure it has some lighthearted moments, but then the (attempted) rape scene comes up and begins a chain of events that turn the road trip into a journey with tragedy destined for the end.
 Because in the world of the film, and somewhat in the real world too, there are a large enough number of men who are assholes who treat women like shit, the world is male-biased.
 And because it’s male-biased, the women cannot (or at least choose not to) take the reasonable course of action, because at best that would put them back into the same situation they were living in, which is bad in Thelma’s case.